pujacj/ADM-HW3/README.md

 index_utils.py: a python file that contains the functions you used for creating indexes. utils.py: a python file that gather functions you need in more than one of the previous files like (collector, parser, etc.)
 ???

+In Jupyter Folder you can find clean version all codes.